AndTem/webpackon/README.md

 # Webpackon
-Webpackon - это коллекция декораторов для быстрой настройки webpack.
+Webpackon - this is a collection of decorators for a quick tune webpack.

 ## JS
 - [@webpackon/use-optimization]()